ns-krishnakodali/q-file-share/q-file-share-ui/README.md

 - **New** - For a new feature.
 - **Update** - Either for backward compatibility or for a rule change that adds reported problems.
 - **WIP** - For work that is still in progress but needs to be committed.

+## Learn More

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ---